Sunday, April 1, 2012

 Former astronaut/

-entrepreneur Jeff Tracy has been running a top-secret organisation named International Rescue.
-He and his four older sons are a team of heroes called Thunderbirds that pilot five incredible machines.
+entrepreneur Jeff Tracy has been leading a top-secret organisation called International Rescue.
+He and his four older sons form a team of heroes known as Thunderbirds, who pilot five incredible machines.
 Together, they have been saving people's lives amid ongoing disasters.

-But today, their home, Tracy Island, located around the Pacific Ocean, has come under siege by a criminal mastermind known as the Hood, who has trapped them in space and intends to use their hi-tech rescue vehicles and technology for his evil plot.
-Only the youngest son, Alan Tracy, is left on the island to stop the Hood and his plans, but has he got whatever it takes to save his
+However, today, their home, Tracy Island, located around the Pacific Ocean, has come under siege by a criminal mastermind known as the Hood, who has trapped them in space and intends to use their hi-tech rescue vehicles and technology for his evil plot.
+Only the youngest son, Alan Tracy, is left on the island to stop the Hood and his plans, but does he have what it takes to save his

 family and the world?